-Bachelor of Arts in Education (middle school, junior high school, or senior high school teaching) - 1) All University core requirements as found on page 18: 60 credits, 2) A teaching major of at least 45 credits in any subject commonly taught in secondary schools.
+Bachelor of Arts in Education (middle school, junior high school, or senior high school teaching) - 1) All University core requirements as found on page 26: 60 credits, 2) A teaching major of at least 45 credits in any subject commonly taught in secondary schools.
 (See departmental sections of the bulletin for exact requirements in each teaching major.
-Where no requirements are shown in a departmental section, an individualized program will be developed).
-3) Professional education courses: 45 credits.
+3) Professional education courses: 47 credits.
 4) Electives: 40 credits.
 Students are advised to use electives to complete additional teaching fields.